 He served on faculty as adjunct professor of trumpet at Shenandoah University in Winchester, Virginia, from 2013-2019 and visiting professor of trumpet at Texas Tech University in Lubbock, Texas, from 2012-2013.

 Chuck, Yamaha Performing Artist, holds an undergraduate music education degree from The University of Kansas and masters and doctoral degrees in trumpet performance from The Catholic University of America.

 A graduate of Wittenberg University, he studied with William Walters (piano) Trudy Faber (harpsichord) and Cheryl Colantonio (organ), then received a MM from Bowling Green State University under Jerome Rose (piano) and Vernon Wolcott (organ) and a DMA under Thomas Schumacher (piano) at the University of Maryland.
 Throughout his graduate study Dr. Sheets taught at the University of Maryland and the Smithsonian Institution, and later taught at the Levine School of Music, the National Cathedral School, and the Landon School.
 His scholarly work includes several published articles and many lecture-recitals.
-He was awarded the Liszt Commemorative Medal by the Hungarian Minister of Culture in 1986 for his work as Festival Director of the Franz Liszt Centennial Celebration held in Washington, D.C.
+He was awarded the Liszt Commemorative Medal by the Hungarian Minister of Culture for his work as Festival Director of the Franz Liszt Centennial Celebration held in Washington, D.C.

 Randall tours frequently with trumpeter Chuck Seipp as the Seipp/Sheets Duo.
 They have performed over 100 concerts during the last six seasons in twenty-two states at universities, churches, and festivals.
 Their concerts are an innovative blend of standard repertoire, patriotic programs, and contemporary arrangements with video.
 They continue to commission many new arrangements and compositions as well as creating their own arrangements.